UnegbuSogidechukwu/UnegbuSogidechukwu.github.io/pages/about-me.md

     I’m currently studying Computer Science at Community College of Baltimore County in Baltimore, Maryland.
 I am interested in becoming a machine learning specialist in the future.

-    When I’m not working on research, and self improevement.
+    When I’m not working on research, and self improvement.
 I enjoy reading, playing games, and learning new things

   hobbies:
     - icon: 🎮